Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 ### Conclusion
 1) Using the significance level of 0.05 as the threshold for this study, we can see that the vehicle_length and ground_clearance are statistically significant variables in predicting the future observations for the mpg dependent variable.
 Their p-values are less than the significance level, which means that the null hypothesis is rejected.
 In other words, the vehicle_length and ground_clearance features provided a non-random amount of variance to the mpg values in the dataset.
 Therefore, the model is statistically significant.

-2) Since the p-value of 5.35e-11 is less than the significance level of .05, the slope intercept is significantly different from zero.
+2) The slope intercept for this model is considered to be zero since the p-value of the independent variables (5.35e-11) is less than the slope intercept (5.808e-08).
+This means that there is a high probability that the same results will be obtained again and the vehicle_length and ground_clearance variables are able to predict future observations.

-3) The linear model predicts the mpg of this hypothetical car manufacturing corporation's prototypes based on the adjusted r-squared value of .6825 which means that the model is predictive 68% of the time in obtaining the expected effect.
+3) The linear model predicts the mpg of this hypothetical car manufacturing corporation's prototypes based on the adjusted r-squared value of .6825 which means that the model is predictive ~68% of the time in obtaining the expected effect.
 For each value (or row) that we pass into the model, 68% of the data does not produce random results.
 However, ~32% of the data produces random results.
 This suggests that there could be other information or confounding variables that are not accounted for in this model.

-As aforementioned, for this analysis, a significance level of .05 was chosen as the threshold.
+As aforementioned, for this analysis a common significance level of 0.05 was chosen as the threshold.
 However, it is important to note that the significance level may be selected depending on the industry that the linear regression is performed on.

 ### Draft - to be removed in final